Table of contents

 Container Security: Creating an Effective Security Program with Reachability Analysis

 One significant container security challenge stems from the common use of publicly available open source images.
-Developers typically pull container images with known vulnerabilities, or do not update container images fast enough to remediate CVEs, leading to significant security backlog.
-Software companies that build and operate containers spend thousands of hours each year, if not more, on vulnerability management.
+Developers often pull public images with known flaws or fail to update Docker images quickly enough to remediate CVEs, creating a growing backlog of vulnerabilities within registries and pipelines.
+Software companies that build and operate containers spend thousands of hours annually on vulnerability management — triaging docker container vulnerabilities that span both application and OS layers.
 However, identifying, triaging, and patching CVEs found in your container images is a lengthy, cumbersome process that introduces a lot of toil and friction for organizations that need to move fast and ship new products and services to customers.

 Reachability: A new security paradigm